Australian Ambassador to Indonesia Penny Williams PSM farewelled a small group of Australia Awards scholars on 18 January 2022

 University scholarships

-Many Australian universities offer scholarships and grants to help support students with their study in Australia.
-You can use the scholarship finder on the Study in Australia website or search the websites of individual universities.
+Many Australian universities offer scholarships and grants to help support students with their studies in Australia.
+You can use the scholarship finder on the Study Australia website.

 Allison Sudradjat and Hadi Soesastro Prizes

 The Allison Sudradjat Prize honours the memory of Allison Sudradjat, the Minister Counsellor for the Australian Agency for International Development who died tragically on 7 March 2007 due to a plane crash in Yogyakarta.
 Each year, four Australia Awards recipients from Indonesia who are outstanding scholars and current or emerging leaders receive an Allison Sudradjat Prize.
 Four prizes, up to $25,000 per winner, are awarded to scholars from Indonesia.
-The winners are identified at the point of selection of Australia Awards recipients.
+The winners are identified at the point of selection for an Australia Awards scholarship.

 The Hadi Soesastro Prize honours one of Indonesia’s most eminent thinkers, the late Professor Hadi Soesastro, who was a great friend of Australia.
 Professor Soesastro was an economist, academic and public intellectual with close personal, intellectual and policy connections to Australia, who made major contributions to Asia-Pacific cooperation and development in Indonesia.

 Two Hadi Soesastro Prizes are awarded annually.
-Scholars studying at Doctorate level must apply for the Hadi Soesastro Prize while studying in Australia.
-The Prize, up to $25,000 per winner, is intended to supplement the academic programs of current recipients of Australia Awards from Indonesia undertaking PhD studies in the areas of Political Economy, International Economic Relations, or an area of study that is a priority for Australia-Indonesia development cooperation.
+Australia Awards scholars studying at Doctorate level may apply for the Hadi Soesastro Prize while studying in Australia.
+The Prize, up to $25,000 per winner, is intended to supplement academic programs in the areas of Political Economy, International Economic Relations, or an area of study that is a priority for Australia-Indonesia development cooperation.

 More about Allison Sudrajat and Hadi Soesastro Prize.